Arjan Veurink: FC Twente Women

 In 2012, he was appointed as the head coach of FC Twente women at the age of 25.
 He served as the head coach until 2016.
 During his four-year tenure, he led the team to four titles, as well as the KNVB Cup and qualification for the UEFA Women's Champions League.
 He led them past the round of 32 in 2013–14, 2014–15 and 2015–16.

-Netherlands Women (assistant coach)
+Netherlands Women (assistant)

 In 2017, he began serving as the assistant coach of the Netherlands women's national football team under Sarina Wiegman.
-The duo led the Netherlands to the European title in the same year and reached the final of the 2019 FIFA Women's World Cup in France.
+The duo led the Netherlands to the European title in the same year and reached the final of the 2019 FIFA Women's World Cup.

-England Women (assistant coach)
+England Women (assistant)

-With Sarina Wiegman, being appointed as the head coach of the England women's national Football team on a four-year contract in August 2020, he was set to follow suit to serve as her assistant.
-In January 2021, the Royal Dutch Football Association approved her request for Veurink to move along with her as she was set to start her role in September 2021 after the delayed 2020 Summer Olympics in Tokyo.
+With Wiegman being appointed as the head coach of the England women's national Football team on a four-year contract in August 2020, he was set to follow suit to serve as her assistant.
+In January 2021, the Royal Dutch Football Association (KNVB) approved her request for Veurink to move along with her as she was set to start her role in September 2021 after the delayed 2020 Summer Olympics in Tokyo.

+Netherlands Women

+In April 2025, the KNVB announced that Arjan Veurink would replace Andries Jonker as coach of the Dutch national team following the UEFA Women's Euro 2025 tournament.